DaudaDev/InventoryManagement/README.md

 # InventoryManagement
-Services to manage inventory of a block manufacturing business
+Services to manage inventory of a brick manufacturing business